bentwheel/lgbtq-retirement-meps-analysis/README.md

-relatively small subset of the overall population, MEPS data PUFs from surveys representative of years between 2014 and 2019 (see table below) are pooled together to produce the data visualizations and tables within this essay.
+relatively small subset of the overall population, MEPS data PUFs from surveys representative of years between 2014 and 2019 (see table below) are pooled together to produce the data visualizations and tables within this paper.

-The purpose of pooling the MEPS PUFs across such a long span of time is to build a cohort of Medicare-aged (age 65 and up) LGBTQ+ individuals that is large enough to comply with MEPS’s [statistical precision guidelines](https://meps.ahrq.gov/survey_comp/precision_guidelines.shtml) for applying statistical methods to generate population-level estimates of this cohort’s demographic composition and measurable healthcare
+The purpose of pooling the MEPS PUFs across such a long span of time is to build a cohort of Medicare-aged (i.e., aged 65 and up) LGBTQ+ individuals that is large enough to comply with MEPS’s [statistical precision guidelines](https://meps.ahrq.gov/survey_comp/precision_guidelines.shtml) for applying statistical methods to generate population-level estimates of this cohort’s demographic composition and measurable healthcare